 Francis Kéré has revealed his firm’s design for Burkina Faso’s new national assembly.
 The scheme, which remains on display at the 2016 Venice architecture Biennale until November 27, not only seeks to address the democratic values of transparency, openness, and equality, but also intends to become a catalyst for growth and development in the country’s capital city of Ouagadougou.

-Here’s a description from the architects:
+Established as a french colony in 1919, Upper Volta achieved independence from France in 1960 and was renamed Burkina Faso in 1984.
 After 31 years of dictatorial rule, the people of Burkina Faso ousted their former president following a violent revolt in 2014. in protest of the old regime, the former national assembly was attacked and destroyed.

 ‘The conflict is significant because it poses an opportunity to not only reflect on the turbulent historic events that have led the nation to this crossroads, it also begs the question of its citizens: how do we move forward?’

 Located in a private garden, a great tree forms a centerpiece of the scheme, recalling how, in rural areas, village elders gather to discuss important matters under the leafy shade.
 To foster a true spirit of transparency and openness, the outer façade of the parliamentary structure is designed to be inhabited by the public. the stepped pyramidal structure becomes a monument that citizens can climb, offering unexpected views across the otherwise flat terrain. as farming is crucial to burkina faso’s survival and prosperity, the building hosts several green terraces that offer new methods of agriculture to the general public. the façade also acts as solar shading, allowing air to freely circulate internally.